• Home

 Can I make this dairy-free?

-You can omit the Parmesan or substitute a dairy-free Parmesan alternative.
-The flavor won’t be identical — Parmesan adds a lot of the savory depth — but the dressing will still work and taste good.
+You’re welcome to leave out the Parmesan or swap it for a dairy-free Parmesan alternative.
+The flavor won’t be the same since Parmesan adds a lot of the savory depth, but the dressing will still work and taste good.
+The remaining ingredients are all naturally dairy-free.

 Can I use this as a dip?